learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 $\alpha$ **_(alpha value)_**: The marginal threshold at which you're okay with rejecting the null hypothesis.

-An alpha value can be any value we set between 0 and 1.
+An alpha value can be any value set between 0 and 1.
 However, the most common alpha value in science is 0.05 (although this is somewhat of a controversial topic in the scientific community, currently).

 If you set an alpha value of $\alpha = 0.05$, you're essentially saying "I'm okay with accepting my alternative hypothesis as true if there is less than a 5% chance that the results that I'm seeing are actually due to randomness."

 When you conduct an experiment, your goal is to calculate a p-value and compare it to the alpha value.
 If $p < \alpha$, then you **_reject the null hypothesis_** and accept that there is not "no relationship" between the dependent and independent variables.
-Note that any good scientist will admit that this doesn't prove that there is a _direct relationship_ between our dependent and independent variables--just that they now have enough evidence to the contrary to show that they can no longer believe that there is no relationship between them.
+Note that any good scientist will admit that this doesn't prove that there is a _direct relationship_ between the dependent and independent variables--just that they now have enough evidence to the contrary to show that they can no longer believe that there is no relationship between them.

 In simple terms: